chrisburnell/chrisburnell.com/_posts/articles/2014-09-22-on-your-marks.md

   - https://twitter.com/iamchrisburnell/status/514049979347107840
 ---

-Since the last re-design of my website, I decided to make the switch to [Disqus](https://disqus.com/ "Disqus"){:rel="external"} for my commenting system.
+Since the last re-design of my website, I decided to make the switch to [Disqus](https://disqus.com/ "Disqus") for my commenting system.
 This comes with a couple of disadvantages but also with a few advantages.

 <figure>
     <a href="https://disqus.com">